When will we get 5G phones?

 LG

-In August 2018, LG confirmed that its first US 5G phone will debut on Sprint "in the first half of 2019," just as Sprint launches its 5G network.
-(FYI, Sprint is expected to merge with T-Mobile very soon -- a move that carrier speed analyst Ookla said "could result in an unmatched network in the face of 5G.")
+At MWC this year, LG revealed the V50 ThinQ 5G.
+As expected, the phone will be available in the US through Sprint.
+(LG first confirmed this in August 2018 when it revealed that it was developing a 5G phone).
+The V50 will also be Sprint's first 5G phone but it will also be made available on Verizon's 5G Ultra Wideband network, T-Mobile and AT&T later in the year.
+(Sprint is expected to merge with T-Mobile soon, a move that carrier speed analyst Ookla said "could result in an unmatched network in the face of 5G.")

-John Tudhope, director of product portfolio for Sprint, has only said the device will be a premium phone.
-More recently, however, the vice president of 5G development at Sprint Business, Mishka Dehghan, said that the phone will have a distinct look and that "you will know it's a 5G device."
+The phone features a 6.4-inch OLED display, three rear cameras that include a wide-angle and telephoto lens, the Snapdragon 855 chipset and two front-facing cameras.
+It can also attach to a Dual Screen accessory that increases the phone's display size.

 Lenovo/Motorola